Inspired by Samuel Barnes, Featured in Belonging Again

 On Unstoppable, Unrestricted, and Self-Consuming “Autonomous Rationality”

 The Conflict of Mind by O.G.
-Rose ended with a paper called “Deconstructing Common Life,” which focused on the work of David Hume and Donald Livingston, work that may prove useful for outlining the problems articulated in “Belonging Again.”
+Rose ended with a paper titled “Deconstructing Common Life,” which focused on the work of David Hume and Donald Livingston, work that may prove useful for outlining the problems articulated in “Belonging Again.”

 “Philosophy” here will primarily be defined classically, as “the act of reasoning” (basically, “philosophy” and “reasoning” will be treated as similes).
 Consider the following premises: